eric-schleicher/structr-4-tasks/README.md

 # structr-4-tasks
 --
-A library that provides simplified access to a Structr's REST interfaces.  it also can help streamline some of your maintenanc needs by streamlining the process of making backups and publishing them to a remote location (currenty implemented with [AWS S3](https:aws.amazon.com/s3).
+A library that provides simplified access to a Structr's REST interfaces.  it also can help streamline some of your maintenance needs by the process of making backups and publishing them to a remote location (currenty implemented with [AWS S3](https:aws.amazon.com/s3).
 Hopefully you find this library useful for standalone operations as well as for use in conjunction with other libraries (like [Gulp](http://gulpjs.com/))

-### Example - Getting Started
+### Getting Started
+from the commandline with node & npm already installed:
+`npm install structr-4-tasks`

+### Usage Examples

 ```javascript
 //a variable to hold the structr utility object
 var structr;